 Our Art Director Mehran Azma knows a thing or two about this specific level of brand advocacy—and as an aficionado of Norton Motorcycles, he’s felt the acute disappointment that comes with a miscalculated rebrand.
-We’ll let him tell it, and you can read the full article with lessons learned online in HOW Magazine.
+His thoughts were first published in HOW Magazine, but we’ll let him tell it here, too.

 Brand Obsession Fuels Brand Revival

 I’m a loyalist — a fervent fan who consumes inspiration and sticks by historic brands I worship.
 I assume most creative sorts have found themselves at one point or another obsessing over some timeless source of inspiration, too.
 Once our allegiance is sworn, we become advocates — an invaluable asset to any brand.

 A successful brand redesign takes into consideration how deep and detailed this loyalist connection goes.
 Think of Peter Jackson bringing Tolkien to the screen amid protests from Middle Earth scholars.
 Or Converse, risking “selling out” people’s favorite proverbial punk band.
 Burberry alienating some of its old-school Anglophile core by embracing a new era.
 But they all struck the right balance between the purists and the new audience.